joaopereiradsantos/joaopereiradsantos-hugowebsite/content/home/experience.md

     date_start: "2020-02-01"
     date_end: "2020-08-01"
     description: |-
-      **Qualitative and Quantitative Statistical Analysis in Copper Electroplating Baths:**
+      **Qualitative and Quantitative Statistical Analysis in Copper Electroplating Baths**
       - Applying linear regression and correlation models (Pearson and Spearman) with R, Minitab and Excel, easing the decision-making process associated with the control of the main chemical components concentrations and total organic contaminations (TOC);
       - Extract, Transform and Load (ETL) process applied to past manufacturing datasets, implemented on the Business Intelligence and Analytics software platform Microsoft Power BI, retrieving valuable insights.